-The new, harmonised EU-wide regulatory regime for Insurance Companies, known as Solvency II, came into force with effect from 1 January 2016.
-The regime requires new reporting and public disclosure arrangements to be put in place by insurers and some of that is required to be published on the Company's public website.
-This document is the first version of the Solvency and Financial Condition Report ("SFCR") that is required to be published by PAMIA Limited ("The Company").
+The harmonised EU-wide regulatory regime for Insurance Companies, known as Solvency II, came into force with effect from 1 January 2016.
+The regime requires new reporting and public disclosure arrangements to be put in place by insurers and some of that is required to be published on PAMIA Limited; (the Company) public website.